gendelo3/TheOtherRoles/README.md

 [Ottomated](https://twitter.com/ottomated_) - Idea for the Morphling, Snitch and Camouflager role come from **Ottomated**\
 [Crowded-Mod](https://github.com/CrowdedMods/CrowdedMod) - Our implementation for 10+ player lobbies is inspired by the one from the **Crowded Mod Team**\
 [Goose-Goose-Duck](https://store.steampowered.com/app/1568590/Goose_Goose_Duck) - Idea for the Vulture role come from **Slushygoose**

-# Source code
-It's bad I know, this is a side project and my second week of modding.
-So there are no best practices around here.
-You can use parts of the code but don't copy paste the whole thing.
-Make sure you give credits to the other developers, because some parts of the code are based on theirs.